Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Computational experiments

 \begin{exm} Minimize the following least squares polynomial

 where $x_0=x_{n+1}=0$.
-For $n=16$, the resulting SDP \reff{sdp:stdsos}-\reff{sdp:momsos} has size $(N,m)=(969, 74612)$.
-Solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes about $12$ hours.
-The computed lower bound $f_{sos}^{uc} = 7.5586$ (only four decimal digits are shown).
+For $n=16$, the resulting SDP relaxation \reff{sdp:stdsos}-\reff{sdp:momsos} has size $(N,m)=(969, 74612)$.
+Solving it by {\tt SDPNAL} takes about 34 minutes.
+The computed solution of the SDP relaxation has error around $6\cdot 10^{-7}$.
+The computed lower bound $f_{sos}^{uc} \approx 7.5586$.
 The optimal $Z^*$ has rank two and FEC holds.
-Two extracted solutions (only four decimal digits are shown) are

-The relative error is around $10^{-8}$.
-So they are global minimizers up to a tiny numerical error. \end{exm}
+We get two optimal solutions.
+Their errors are about $2\cdot 10^{-6}$. \end{exm}